 You got some better explanation.

-I've I've got three things here.
+I've got three things here.

-Here we have you got three possible explanations.
+You got three possible explanations.

-President wasn't engaged, president and his administration are entirely over their head, so incompetent that it's corrupt, or three of their big liars, just everything lying through their teeth.
+President and his administration are entirely over their head, so incompetent that it's corrupt.

-Everybody or Obama's making them lie.
+Everybody, or Obama's making them lie.

-Somebody didn't want to lie, though.
+Somebody doesn't want to lie, though.

 Somebody leaked all this.

-Somebody not at the State Department, not State Department or intelligence agency did not leak this.
+Somebody, not at the State Department, not State Department or Intelligence Agency did not leak this.

 So those are the three possibilities.

-Uh somehow, some ways that it had to be the video.
+It had to be the video.

 You believe it.

-You really pathologically psychologically sickly believe it.
+You really pathologically, psychologically, sickly, believe it.

 Or the fourth thing is he just wasn't engaged.

-I'm just trying to come up with explanations here because I don't care what you come up with, none of it's satisfying and none of it is legitimate.
+I'm just trying to come up with explanations here because I don't care what you come up with.

 There isn't really anything that excuses this.